What are fluoroquinolones (FQs)?

 Hepatotoxicity and nephrotoxicity

-FQs can cause damages to the liver and the kidneys, resulting in side effects like increased liver enzymes, jaundices, hepatitis, liver failure, blood in urine, and renal failure.
+FQs can cause damage to the liver and the kidneys, resulting in side effects like increased liver enzymes, jaundices, hepatitis, liver failure, blood in urine, and renal failure.

 Blood sugar dysregulation

-FQs can lead to high or low blood sugar depending on the fluoroquinolone class.
+Depending on the fluoroquinolone class, FQs can lead to high or low blood sugar.

 FQs have been shown to lead to insulin resistance and increase the risk of developing type 2 diabetes mellitus.

 Chelate metals like magnesium, calcium, copper, zinc, iron, and manganese